percona/percona-server/doc/source/changed_in_56.rst

  * split innodb buffer pool mutex.
 This has been replaced by improvements in upstream InnoDB
  * expanded IMPORT TABLESPACE has been replaced by MySQL "InnoDB transportable tablespaces"
  * The InnoDB data dictionary INFORMATION_SCHEMA tables have been superceeded by the MySQL implementations
+ * XtraDB SYS_STATS persistent table and index statistics has been replaced by the MySQL 5.6 implementation